torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 	register_cdrom(&<device>_info);

-This function returns zero upon success, and non-zero upon failure.
+This function returns zero upon success, and yesn-zero upon failure.
 The structure *<device>_info* should have a pointer to the driver's *<device>_dops*, as in::